Ifan24/GPT_subtitles/README.md

 - An SRT file containing the original transcribed subtitles.
 - An SRT file containing the translated subtitles.
 - An SRT file containing the combined dual subtitles.
-- A video file with embedded dual subtitles (not yet work).
+- A video file with embedded dual subtitles (not working yet).

-# Subtitle Translation using GPT-3.5 （translate_gpt.py）
+# Subtitle Translation using GPT-3.5-16k （translate_gpt.py）

 This script translates subtitles using OpenAI's GPT-3.5 language model.
-It requires an OpenAI API key to function.
-In some cases, GPT-based translation might produce better results compared to Google Translate, especially when dealing with context-specific translations or idiomatic expressions.
+It requires an **OpenAI API key** to function.
+In most cases, GPT-based translation produce much better results compared to Google Translate, especially when dealing with context-specific translations or idiomatic expressions.
 This script aims to provide an alternative method for translating subtitles when traditional translation services like Google Translate do not produce satisfactory results.
 ### Setup
 1. Sign up for an API key from OpenAI at https://platform.openai.com/account/api-keys
 2. Once you have the API key, create a file named .env in the same directory as the script.